MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Background

 \section{Background}

 Counterfactuals are a useful tool for investigating causality and forecasting the potential outcomes of different actions.
-Counterfactuals have been extensively used in various fields, including psychology, philosophy, social sciences, and machine learning as they offer a valuable tool for examining causality and understanding the consequences of actions~\cite{verma2020counterfactual}.
-In psychology, counterfactual thinking has been studied in relation to emotions, such as regret and disappointment.
-In philosophy, counterfactuals have been used to explore questions of determinism and free will.
-In social sciences, counterfactual analysis is widely used to evaluate the impact of policies and interventions.
-Counterfactual explanations are also gaining traction in the field of machine learning as a means to improve the interpretability and fairness of machine learning models.
+Counterfactuals have been extensively used in various fields, including psychology, philosophy, social sciences, and machine learning.
+In psychology, counterfactual thinking has been studied in relation to emotions, such as regret and disappointment~\cite{roese2014might}.
+In philosophy, counterfactuals have been used to explore questions of determinism and free will~\cite{hoerl2011understanding}.
+In social sciences, counterfactual analysis is widely used to evaluate the impact of policies and interventions~\cite{fearon1991counterfactuals}.
+Counterfactual explanations are also gaining traction in the field of machine learning as a means to improve the interpretability and fairness of machine learning models~\cite{verma2020counterfactual, guidotti2022counterfactual}.

-In this literature review, we discuss three key areas that relate closely to our work --- 1) explainability and counterfactuals in machine learning, 2) multi-objective optimization approaches to counterfactuals, and, 3) a multi-modal, zero-shot machine learning model that enables us to capture user requirements.
+In this literature review, we discuss several key areas that relate closely to our work --- 1) Optimization in engineering design 2) explainability and counterfactuals in machine learning, 3) design modifications as counterfactuals, 4) multi-objective optimization approaches to counterfactuals, and 5) multi-modal counterfactual search and optimization.